auth0/docs/articles/connections/social/exact.md

 ## Prerequisites

-Before you connect your Auth0 app to Exact, you must have an account on the [Exact Online App Center](https://apps.exactonline.com/) portal.
+Before you connect your Auth0 app to Exact, you must have a [Exact Online App Center](https://apps.exactonline.com/) account.

 ## Steps